cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 $ cypress run --record --parallel
 ```

-For more information, check out our {% url "official docs on parallelization" https://docs.cypress.io/guides/guides/parallelization.html#Overview %}!
+For more information, check out our {% url "official docs on parallelization" parallelization %}!

 ## Element Explorer